m4gr4th34/kachow/README.md

 The wallets should be attached to a biometric ID to ensure that duplicate UBI does not occur.

-Kachow Mining Inc will be the first miner of Kachow coins in order to provide guaranteed blockchain support.
-Once other individuals begin mining, the process will lead to ‘decentralization’ of the Kachow Coin.
+Kachow Coin Inc will collaborate with established crypto-mining companies.
+These 3rd party crypto-mining companies will mine Kachow Coin blockchain, leading to ‘decentralization’ of the Kachow Coin.

 Further Reading:
 UBI: https://www.vox.com/future-perfect/2020/2/19/21112570/universal-basic-income-ubi-map